The Liberty SiriusXM Group (NASDAQ:LSXMK) PT Raised to $58.00 at Morgan Stanley

-The Liberty SiriusXM Group (NASDAQ:LSXMK) had its target price increased by investment analysts at Morgan Stanley from $52.00 to $58.00 in a report issued on Tuesday, Analyst Ratings Network reports.
-The firm presently has an “overweight” rating on the technology company’s stock.
-Morgan Stanley’s price objective would suggest a potential upside of 25.38% from the company’s previous close.
+The Liberty SiriusXM Group (NASDAQ:LSXMK) had its price target boosted by Morgan Stanley from $52.00 to $58.00 in a research note issued to investors on Monday, Benzinga reports.
+The brokerage presently has an “overweight” rating on the technology company’s stock.
+Morgan Stanley’s price target points to a potential upside of 24.44% from the stock’s current price.

-LSXMK has been the topic of a number of other research reports.
-Zacks Investment Research raised shares of The Liberty SiriusXM Group from a “sell” rating to a “hold” rating and set a $51.00 target price on the stock in a research note on Tuesday, March 2nd.
-TheStreet lowered shares of The Liberty SiriusXM Group from a “c-” rating to a “d+” rating in a report on Monday, March 15th.
+LSXMK has been the topic of several other reports.
+TheStreet cut shares of The Liberty SiriusXM Group from a “c-” rating to a “d+” rating in a research note on Monday, March 15th.
+Zacks Investment Research cut shares of The Liberty SiriusXM Group from a “strong-buy” rating to a “hold” rating in a research note on Thursday.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in LSXMK.
-Norges Bank acquired a new stake in The Liberty SiriusXM Group during the 4th quarter valued at $96,196,000.
-AREX Capital Management LP grew its holdings in The Liberty SiriusXM Group by 826.8% during the 4th quarter.
-AREX Capital Management LP now owns 1,251,119 shares of the technology company’s stock worth $54,436,000 after acquiring an additional 1,116,119 shares in the last quarter.
-BlackRock Inc. grew its holdings in The Liberty SiriusXM Group by 7.9% during the 4th quarter.
-BlackRock Inc. now owns 11,867,418 shares of the technology company’s stock worth $516,351,000 after acquiring an additional 864,638 shares in the last quarter.
-Credit Suisse AG grew its holdings in The Liberty SiriusXM Group by 304.7% during the 4th quarter.
-Credit Suisse AG now owns 1,091,217 shares of the technology company’s stock worth $47,478,000 after acquiring an additional 821,573 shares in the last quarter.
-Finally, Baupost Group LLC MA grew its holdings in The Liberty SiriusXM Group by 11.5% during the 4th quarter.
+A number of institutional investors and hedge funds have recently bought and sold shares of the business.
+BlackRock Inc. raised its holdings in The Liberty SiriusXM Group by 7.9% in the fourth quarter.
+BlackRock Inc. now owns 11,867,418 shares of the technology company’s stock worth $516,351,000 after purchasing an additional 864,638 shares during the period.
+JPMorgan Chase & Co. increased its position in shares of The Liberty SiriusXM Group by 4.2% during the fourth quarter.
+JPMorgan Chase & Co. now owns 9,429,232 shares of the technology company’s stock worth $410,266,000 after acquiring an additional 383,276 shares in the last quarter.
+Baupost Group LLC MA increased its position in shares of The Liberty SiriusXM Group by 11.5% during the fourth quarter.
 Baupost Group LLC MA now owns 6,484,867 shares of the technology company’s stock worth $282,157,000 after acquiring an additional 669,591 shares in the last quarter.
-81.01% of the stock is owned by institutional investors and hedge funds.
+Norges Bank bought a new stake in shares of The Liberty SiriusXM Group during the fourth quarter worth $96,196,000.
+Finally, Dimensional Fund Advisors LP increased its position in shares of The Liberty SiriusXM Group by 1.8% during the fourth quarter.
+Dimensional Fund Advisors LP now owns 1,938,968 shares of the technology company’s stock worth $84,360,000 after acquiring an additional 34,878 shares in the last quarter.
+Institutional investors own 81.01% of the company’s stock.

 The Liberty SiriusXM Group Company Profile